vippsas/vipps-checkout/vipps-checkout-api.md

 Document version: 1.1.0.

-> **Note**:
-> Always use the most recent API version when integrating with Vipps Checkout.
-> All endpoints are described in detail in our [Swagger documentation](https://vippsas.github.io/vipps-checkout-api/).
+**Please note**: Always use the most recent API version when integrating with Vipps Checkout.
+All endpoints are described in detail in our [Swagger documentation](https://vippsas.github.io/vipps-checkout-api/).

 # Table of contents